ProjectW81XWH1910495/iRCT/README.md

 Return value: A single float indicating the relation between the treatment and the outcome

 This function was the second attempt at the iRCT method and introduced using propensity scoring in order to allow for more than one covariate and thus turn all covariates into a single value in order to perform the matching method on them.
 This method was replaced with the current version due to the methodology for iterating over the pandas dataframe was extremely ineffective and slow.

+NOTE: This method is slower due to the search method for matching based on ilocing the entire dataset and then querying the results.

 #### Example: